bennychaps/ML_Project/README.md

 # ML_Project

+# Ben
+ - run ben_notebook.ipynb to see Objective 1

 ## Objectives:

-# Identify geographical areas within the dataset characterized by both a high median income and an elevated average number of rooms
+# 1. Identify geographical areas within the dataset characterized by both a high median income and an elevated average number of rooms

-# Identify latitude and longitude ranges with the lowest and greatest median house values

-# Identify geographical areas with high median income and median house value
+# 2. Identify geographical areas with high median income and median house value

-# Identify geographical areas with that maximize median house value and population
+# 3. Identify geographical areas with that maximize median house value and population